 It can be a good idea to find out what your bank’s policy is regarding monthly transactions from savings.
 Many institutions are sticking with the standard limit of six “convenient transactions” per month, while some are allowing more, such as nine transactions per month.

 Convenient transactions include money transfers you make online, by phone, or through bill pay.
-Transactions, including withdrawals, that you make in person at the bank or at the ATM do not typically count towards the monthly cap.
+Transactions, including ATM withdrawals and those that you make in person at the bank, do not typically count towards the monthly cap.

 Paying Bills From Your Checking Account